 Posted on 3rd July 2013

-Introducing The Costs Journal, a free publication drafted by Christopher McCauley, who is a specialist Costs Counsel at Guildford Chambers, and David Hill a Senior Costs draftsman at Crown Costs.
+The Costs Journal is a free publication drafted by Christopher McCauley, who is a specialist Costs Counsel at Guildford Chambers, and David Hill a Senior Costs draftsman at Crown Costs.

 The aim of The Costs Journal is to encourage debate and create a better understanding of costs law.
 The Summer Edition focuses on the Jackson reforms, the definition of the concept fundamental dishonesty and looks at the Pre Jackson guidance, relating to exaggeration cases, and sets out why the Court of Appeal's approach is misguided.